bloominstituteoftechnology/ios-albums/README.md

     - Get the JSON data from the "exampleAlbum.json" file. (`Data(contentsOf: URL)`)
     - Try to decode the JSON using JSONDecoder just like you would if you got this data from an API.
     - Check for errors.
 This is important because it will help you make sure you've correctly implemented the `init(from decoder: Decoder) throws` initializer in your model objects by giving you an error about what you have potentially done wrong.
+    //NOT SURE ABOUT METHOD HERE

 7. Run this function in the `AppDelegate`.
 Make sure you don't get any errors when decoding the example JSON before you move on.
 8. Back in the "Album.swift" file, now adopt `Codable` in both model objects.
 9. Implement the `encode(to encoder:  Encoder) throws` function.
 This function should encode the JSON back into its original nested state (i.e. the encoded JSON should match the structure of the example JSON exactly).
 10. Create a function in the `AlbumController` called `testEncodingExampleAlbum()`.
 Copy and paste the code from the `testDecodingExampleAlbum()` method.
 Then simply try encoding the newly decoded `Album`.
 Again, check for errors to make sure you're encoding correctly.
+//NOT SURE ABOUT METHOD HERE

 ### Part 3 - AlbumController